onai/clj-crfsuite/README.md

 ### Tagging:

-Pass a sequence of features to be tagger with a model stored in `traimodel.crfsuite`.
+Pass a sequence of features to be tagged with a model stored in `traimodel.crfsuite`.
 Returns a sequence of tag, probability pairs.

 ```clojure